 - Storage, distribution and quality control – A discussion of operational challenges in distribution systems.
 A guide to equipment and best practice.

-- Fuel receipt, refueller loading and into-plane refuelling – Overview of standard practices
+- Fuel receipt, refueller loading and into-plane refuelling – Overview of standard practices.

-- Certification and record-keeping – Fuel Traceability and Quality Assurance
+- Certification and record-keeping – Fuel traceability and quality assurance.

 - Certification and product quality workshop – A chance for attendees to participate.
 The focus will be on product authentication and product quality data verification.